LaRoomy/Liquid_Dispenser/Engineering/README.md

 # Engineering

 The Engineering section provides an in-depth view of how this project was planned and designed.
 It includes diagrams created using the Unified Modeling Language (UML) to illustrate the system's functionality, workflows, and architecture.
-These resources demonstrate the thought process and structure behind the development of the Liquid Dispenser project.
+These resources demonstrate the process and structure behind the development of the Liquid Dispenser project.

 Contents

-1. [Use-Case Overview](#use-case-overview): A high-level flow diagram of the system from the user's perspective.
+1. [Use-Case Overview](#use-case-overview): A Use-Case diagram of the system from the user's perspective.
 2. [Detailed Use Cases](#detailed-use-cases): Step-by-step UML flow diagrams for specific user interactions.
 3. [HAL Structure](#hal-structure): UML class diagrams showing the separation between application logic and hardware drivers.
 4. [CAN Communication](#can-communication-scheme): UML sequence diagram depicting the inter-board communication process.